 We have continued to invest radically in building a relationally sound culture from the inside-out at Malnati's.
 Staff members have a strong tendency to stay once they become a part of our team.
 Nearly 25% of our full-timers have been with us for more than ten years, a statistic that is unheard of in the restaurant business.

 What’s next on the horizon for Lou Malnati’s?
 We’ve headed to Arizona!
 Our first out-of-state pizzeria opened in the heart of Phoenix in May 2016.
-This year, we are on schedule to open a restaurant near Midway Airport in May 2017, and a carryout in Homer Glen in June 2017.
+In May 2017, we opened a restaurant near Midway Airport in May 2017, and we are scheduled to open a carryout in Homer Glen in June 2017.
 And if you’re wondering where we’re going next, the truth is...